danialfarid/assignment-upload-react/README.md

 * Frontend: `<extracted folder>/web$ npm install & npm run build`
 * Backend `<extracted folder>/$ gradle build`
-* To run the application `java -jar build/libs/upload-0.1.jar` Then you can point your browser to `http://localhost:8080/` to use the application.
+* To run the application `java -jar build/libs/upload-0.1.jar` Then you can point your browser to `http://localhost:8080/` to view the application.

 ## Design Considerations